peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 See the ResolveAlias method.
-Can be ull.
+Can be null.

  * <i>forEmail</i>: If false, uses the encoding resolution rules in the Encoding Standard.
-If rue, uses modified rules as described in the ResolveAliasForEmail method.
+If true, uses modified rules as described in the ResolveAliasForEmail method.

 <b>Return Value:</b>